hughest64/trivia-svelte5/README.md

-# Triva Mafia - SvelteKit Edition
+# Trivia Mafia - SvelteKit Edition

 A demonstration of the Trivia Mafia app using the awesome SvelteKit framework and Django as an api backend.